ferrous-systems/wasm-training-2022/book/src/tutorial/edge/new-project.md

 ## Initialize a new package locally.

-The `fastly` CLI handles creationg of a new package.
+The `fastly` CLI handles creation of a new package.
 It essentially does the below steps.